moj-analytical-services/user-guidance/source/documentation/introduction.md

 #### RStudio

-To create an SSH key in RStudio, follow the steps below:
+To create an SSH key in RStudio:

 1. Open RStudio from the Analytical Platform control panel.
 2. In the menu bar, select __Tools__ then __Global Options...__